The trailer for the .hack//G.U. games revealed exactly who the eight Epitaph Users are and which Avatars they have.

 Terminal: PAL code number three confirmed.
 PAL code entry complete.
 Detonation code activated.

-Similar to the above Phantom Menace and Gundam SEED examples above, Metal Gear 2: Solid Snake features a track labeled "Natasha's Death" (Gustava Heffner in the re-relased versions).
+Also similar to the above Phantom Menace and Gundam SEED examples above, Metal Gear 2: Solid Snake features a track labeled "Natasha's Death" (Gustava Heffner in the re-relased versions).

 Konami went to great lengths to keep Raiden a secret until the release of Metal Gear Solid 2.
 Unfortunately, even that wasn't enough to get around different release dates and almost every British gaming magazine which ran a story on the game that featured that.
 In an amusing inversion, however, many magazines were able to avoid spoiling the plot by making out that Snake had died on the Tanker, something the supporting characters treat as correct until halfway through.